 When a stain sets in on our patio, some of us choose to ignore it.
 As an outdoor area, some people think maintenance isn’t necessary.
 Some people might put a rug over the stain, while others just accept the new involuntary decoration.

+You should act fast when you notice substances on your concrete.
+Liquids like dog urine can stain concrete and leave a bad odor.
 If your concrete is stained, you should remove the stain as quickly as possible instead of just leaving it.
 Stains can sink into your concrete and corrode the stone from within, and removing them can prove to be nearly impossible if you let them sit for too long.

 Concrete is a porous substance, making it difficult to remove most stains.
 Applying a concrete sealer ahead of time could help prevent stains.
 However, if your concrete does stain, you can pour baking soda and vinegar over the stain to clean it, especially for liquid stains.You can also remove surface stains with power washing or hard scrubbing.